How to Pick the Right Nursing Home for Your Loved Ones

 The Nursing Home’s Policies and Services

-A nursing home’s policies and services can have a significant effect on your loved one’s comfort and experience during the years they spend in the facility.
+A nursing home’s policies and services can significantly affect your loved one’s comfort and experience during the years they spend in the facility.
 Everything from visiting hours to programs offered could make or break a decision.

-Consider things such as the staff to patient ratio (which can be indicative of the level of care that each patient receives), the number and type of doctors and other medical professionals that the nursing home has on staff, meal times and meal options (for example, do nursing home patients have to eat at the same time as other residents or is their flexibility in mealtimes?), and social and community engagement opportunities.
-Also consider policies such as when nursing home residents are allowed to leave (if ever), and factors such as how most residents spend their days.
-Talk to residents, nurses, staff members, and managers to get a feel for the nursing home.
+Consider things such as the staff-to-patient ratio (which can be indicative of the level of care that each patient receives), the number and type of doctors and other medical professionals that the nursing home has on staff, meal times and meal options (for example, do nursing home patients have to eat at the same time as other residents or is their flexibility in mealtimes?), and social and community engagement opportunities.
+Also, consider policies such as when nursing home residents are allowed to leave (if ever) and factors such as how most residents spend their days.
+Talk to residents, nurses, staff members, and managers to understand the nursing home.

 History of Abuse or Malpractice

-Finally, never select a nursing home for your loved one that has a history of abuse or malpractice, or has had numerous complaints filed against it.
+Finally, never select a nursing home for your loved one that has a history of abuse or malpractice or has had numerous complaints filed against it.
 You can find and compare nursing homes using Nursing Home Compare, provided by Medicare.gov.
-If, in visiting the nursing home prior to selecting it, you notice any signs of abuse or understaffing, do not select the nursing home.
-Nursing home abuse is a serious problem in California, and hundreds of nursing home residents suffer every year.
+If you notice any signs of abuse or understaffing in visiting the nursing home before selecting it, do not select the nursing home.
+Nursing home abuse is a serious problem in California, and hundreds of residents suffer yearly.

-Contact My Law Offices Today for a Free Case Consultation
+Contact Our Law Offices for a Free Case Consultation

-There are a lot of things to think about when selecting a nursing home for your loved one.
+When selecting a nursing home for your loved one, there are many things to consider.
 However, even if you think that you have found the perfect place, nursing home neglect or abuse is possible.
 If you notice any signs of neglect or suspect that your loved one may be a victim of abuse, do not hesitate to contact me for your free consultation.
 I have experience representing victims of nursing home abuse, and their families, in seeking damages and holding nursing homes accountable for negligent actions.
-Please call me today to get started.
+Please call our legal team today to get started.

 Nursing Home Abuse Lawyers in Sacramento